 Jackson’s Chameleon Facts

 - By either of these many names, though, it represents a truly fascinating animal.
-The renowned Belgian-British zoologist George Albert Boulenger made the first official recognition of it as a separate species.
-This acknowledgement occurred in the year 1896.
+The highly renowned Belgian-British zoologist George Albert Boulenger made the first official recognition of it as a separate species.
+This formal acknowledgement occurred in the year 1896.

 Related Articles